-The Media and I: Presidential COVID and Vaccination
+The Media and I: Biden’s COVID and Vaccination

-In my most recent Drive Time with Mark Hahn we spoke about COVID, President Biden's health and new vaccines.
+In my most recent Drive Time with Mark Hahn we spoke about COVID, President Biden's health, and new COVID vaccines.

-This is not his first encounter with the virus; such reinfection is not surprising, given that his vaccine protection may have diminished over time.
+This is not his first encounter with the virus; such reinfection is not surprising, given that his vaccine protection has waned over time.
 New vaccines that are in development and expected to be available by October or November should effectively combat currently dominant variants.

 Research is also underway by a number of groups to create a "universal" vaccine that would protect against future variants, but this is challenging because COVID mutates rapidly.
 For example, a Caltech vaccine targeting multiple spike proteins (which the virus uses to attach to host cells) is still in very early clinical trials.
 Researchers are also exploring the use of artificial intelligence to predict the composition of a protein that would be the basis of a universal vaccine.